 We’re committed to making your degree affordable

-One in four current MTSO students has earned a full-tuition scholarship.
+One in three current degree-seeking MTSO students has earned a full-tuition scholarship.

 And that’s just the beginning.
 Thanks to many full- and partial-tuition scholarships, the average master’s student’s non-loan financial aid covers $8,600 per year.

 More than 90 percent receive some sort of financial assistance, from merit-based scholarships to work-study options to student loans.
 Our admissions and financial-aid counselors will help you identify the seminary scholarships for which you may qualify.